-Fig. 4.
-Quantile versus OLS regression.
 Note: Values of QR regression coefficients along the distribution of the dependent variable (dotted black line) and associated confidence interval for a selected number of independent variables.
 The red lines represent the point estimate and confidence interval for the OLS model.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

-this being driven mostly by the high emitter category.
+The only coefficients that are significant are those from satisfaction with public transport.
+An increase in satisfaction with public transportation tends to be associated with an increase in emissions, this being driven mostly by the high emitter category.
 A potential explanation for this surprising result could be that using public transportation often is linked to lower emissions, but also to a more negative perception of this transportation mode.